 Create a remote operation that runs like clockwork.

-We’ll explore tips for building a remote company that runs seamlessly and creates a win-win for you and your team.
+We’ll explore advice for building a remote company that runs seamlessly and creates a win-win for you and your team.

 While remote work makes good business sense, it’s more complicated than turning on your computer, sending a few emails to remote hires, and expecting business to run smoothly.
 You must consider remote work best practices and essential elements when building a remote company that you wouldn’t have to address while running a traditional office.

-Deanna Baumgardner, president of Employers Advantage LLC, says building a successful remote company requires three primary elements.
+Deanna Baumgardner, owner and human resources consultant at Employers Advantage LLC, says building a successful remote company requires three primary elements.
 “There needs to be structured processes and procedures in a variety of mediums (videos, checklists, screenshots, etc.),” Baumgardner explained. “[You also need] tools and technology that align with the processes and procedures, and a focus on over-communicating.”

 Here’s how to incorporate that advice and build a successful remote company step-by-step.

 Your employees must be able to access the essential files they need to complete their tasks efficiently.
-In a remote setting, that means securely accessing those files from their laptops or home computers.
-You’ll need to implement several software tools to run a remote company successfully.
-Here are some examples:
+In a remote setting, that means securely accessing those files from their laptops or home computers, which requires robust tools like the following:

 Your remote workers will drive your venture’s success.
 As a remote company, you have a vast candidate pool.
 You can hire anyone regardless of location, but they must be a good fit for your business.
 Look for people with excellent remote work skills, such as time management, communication and collaboration.